w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/no-keyboard-conflicts.md

 :::tests

 **Procedure**
+For each author generated keyboard command:
-1. Compare the author generated keyboard commands against the standard platform keyboard commands
+1. Check that it does not conflict against the standard platform keyboard commands
-2. Check that any conflicts that exist can be remapped
+3. Check that it can be remapped.

 **Expected results**
-- #2 is true
+- #1 or #2 is true
 :::